How to run Chkdsk

 Chkdsk for Windows

-To repair errors and scan for bad sectors, type 'chkdsk volume: /r' and press enter.
-Same again, the volume is the letter of the drive you'd like to repair.
+To repair errors without scanning for any bad sectors, type 'chkdsk volume :/r' and press enter, where 'volume' is the letter of the drive you'd like to scan, whether it's C or D, or otherwise.
+To repair errors and scan for bad sectors, type 'chkdsk 'volume': /r' and press enter.
+As with the previous command, the volume is the letter of the drive you'd like to repair.

 From My Computer

-To run Chkdsk from within Windows XP, but without Command Prompt, you need to go to on 'My Computer', right-click on the hard disk you'd like to run the utility on and then click 'properties'.
-From there click 'Tools' and select 'Check Now' at the error-checking tab.
+To run Chkdsk from within Windows, but without Command Prompt, you need to go to on 'This PC', right-click on the hard disk you'd like to run the utility on and then click 'properties'.
+From there click 'Tools' and select 'Check' under the 'Error checking' section.

 To repair errors without scanning for bad sectors, select the 'Automatically fix file system errors' box and to repair errors and scan for bad sectors, select the 'Scan for and attempt recovery of bad sectors' box.
 The utility will notify you if the scan finds any errors or not.